Table of Contents

 Supported storage mechanisms are:

-Eventing module is used to asynchronously trigger Space Functions or any other webhooks (eg: AWS Lambda functions) based on database and file storage events.
+Eventing module is used to asynchronously trigger your custom business logic (e.g., AWS Lambda functions) based on any events in your app.

-Note: In a future release, eventing would also work on file storage events like
+Note: Right now the database and custom event triggers are supported.
+In a future release, eventing would also work on file storage events.

 All event triggers are:

-All requests to the database, file storage, function and pub sub modules goes through the authorization layer.
+All requests to the database, file storage and remote services go through the authorization layer.

 The authorization layer decides whether the request should be allowed or not based on the security rules you have provided in Mission Control and the JWT token present in the request.